 Cyber Insurance: Next 10 Years

-Globally, the cyber insurance market is estimated to be worth around $2 billion in premiums, with the US accounting for approximately 90%.
-The cyber market is growing by double-digit figures year-on-year, and could reach $20 billion or more in the next 10 years.
+The global cyber-insurance market is estimated to be worth around $2 billion in premiums, with the US alone accounting for approximately 90% of it.
+The cyber market is growing by double-digit figures year-on-year and could reach $20 billion or more in the next 10 years.

-Growth in the US is already underway as data protection regulations help focus minds, while legislative developments and increasing levels of liability will see growth accelerate in the rest of the world.
+Growth in cyber insurance in the US is already underway as data protection regulations help focus minds, while legislative developments and increasing levels of liability will see growth accelerate in the rest of the world.
 Growth in the cyber insurance market will also be driven by increasing demand for business interruption (BI) coverage.
-Awareness of BI risks and insurance related to cyber and technology is growing.
-Within the next five to 10 years, BI will be seen as a key risk and a major part of the cyber insurance landscape.
+Awareness of BI risks and insurance related to CyberSecurity and technology is growing.
+Within the next 5 to 10 years, BI will be seen as a key risk and a major part of the cyber-insurance landscape.

 - Cyber Security, Risk Barometer surveys, Allianz.